eireninja/webhook-api-worker/memory-bank/techContext.md

 - `BROKER_TAG_OKX`: For order tracking

 ## Security Considerations
+- Universal IP validation middleware as the first line of defense for all routes and HTTP methods
-- IP-based validation for restricting access to TradingView IP addresses
+- Whitelist of authorized TradingView IP addresses with 403 Forbidden responses for unauthorized IPs
 - API keys stored securely in D1 database
 - Authentication token required for webhook access
-- Multi-layered security approach (IP validation + token authentication)
+- Multi-layered security approach (IP validation middleware + token authentication)
-- Comprehensive security event logging
+- Comprehensive security event logging with detailed information about unauthorized access attempts
 - Input validation for all incoming requests
 - Error handling designed to prevent information leakage
 - Rate limiting to prevent abuse
+- Middleware-based security implementation ensures consistent validation across all endpoints